|Tips are courtesy of ImagineFX, do visit their forum and check out the magazine, TQ |

 THUMBNAIL VIEW MAGIC

-View your art in Thumbnail view every now and then while progression at Painting or Photomanipulation.
-This view will generally sum up the composition of the artwork as you progress; and most importantly, this is how your art is seen most of the time in dA, so if you have an eye catching thumbnail, you'll invite more viewers to click on it.
+View your art in Thumbnail view every now and then while progressing during the work.
+This view will help you at summing up the general composition of the artwork as you progress; and most importantly, this is how your art is seen most of the time in dA or anywhere in the internet, so if you have an eye catching thumbnail, you'll invite more viewers to click on it.

 LIGHT!
 LIGHT!
 LIGHT!